X-Jagger/100-days-of-code/r1-log.md

 - Add IssueEidt and Input component,learned RegEx about Date, understanded props and componentWillReceiveProps deeper
 #### Thoughts:
 - Delete or console.log the parts you don't know , and you will figure out what they are and what they are made for .

+### Day15 August 22
+#### Progress:
+- 3rd day,finally finished MERN chapter 9 Forms.

+completed the CRUD paradigm~  recalled stateless functional component, more about mongodb.
+- Finished reading <You Don't Know JS: Types & Grammar>,

+Nice too, but too detailed and I thought many knowledge wouldn't be used in practice .
+- Listend to a live stream about the test of JS, and found that I knew little about JS...

+Well,recognizing my own lack of knowledge is a huge progess!
+#### Thoughts:
+- JS matters most...Need to look back it and grasp most about it: Ajax,BOM,DOM,HTTP,Event..

+### Day16 August 23
+#### Progress:
+-
+#### Thoughts:
+-